Bulova Moon Watch: More Than Just a Cheaper Alternative to the Speedmaster

 With that said, Scott kept the Bulova Moon Watch for many years.
 But after some time, it resurfaced in 2015.
 Word was spreading that Scott was planning on selling it.
 He was planning to auction the watch along with some of his items that were used during the Apollo 15 mission.
 Discussions were had and predictions were made.
 Some people even said that the projected price for the watch would be $50,000.

 The prediction did not come true.
 In fact, it didn’t even come close.
 Truth is, Scott was able to sell his beloved Bulova Moon Watch for a staggering $1.6 million!
 That’s 32 times more than what people originally thought.

 A Bulova Moon Watch for the Non-astronauts

 Ever since the auction, the Bulova Moon Watch has gained a lot of traction.
 Bulova knew how to use it to their advantage so they decided to release a reissue of the iconic timepiece.

-But there is nothing to worry.
+But there is nothing to worry about.
 It is guaranteed that the 2016 version of the Bulova Moon Watch is faithful to the original version when it comes to aesthetics.
 Now, let’s take a closer look at the new version of the famous Moon Watch below.

 Bulova Moon Watch Specs